Adam Doleac | Artist of the Month

 In 2015, Adam signed a publishing deal with Sony/ATV, and has since written more than 200 songs, including hits for Darius Rucker and Kane Brown.
 Other chart-topping country stars like Kenny Chesney, Rascal Flatts, Justin Moore, and David Nail have also put Adam’s songs on hold for possible future recordings.

 Since 2015, Adam has been working his tail off, playing more than 400 shows throughout the United States.
-His recent single, Whiskey’s Fine, has steadily climbs the country music charts, and he just released his newest single, Some Girls, which is our favorite song of his thus far.
+His recent single, Whiskey’s Fine, has steadily climbed the country music charts, and he just released his newest single, Some Girls, which is our favorite song of his thus far.
 We can’t wait to watch Adam’s country music career take off.

 Listen to more of Adam Doleac’s music on the Country Clones Spotify playlist.